rozbb/fantastic-snarks-homework/arkworks/README.md

 # Burning money in zero knowledge

-In this project we will build a system for provably burning monetary notes in a public ledger _without_ revealing which note you're burning.
+In this project we will build a system for provably burning monetary cards in a public ledger _without_ revealing which card you're burning.

 Our goal is to familiarize ourselves with the workflow of writing zero-knowledge proofs in the [arkworks](https://github.com/arkworks-rs/) ecosystem.
 We will learn how to build zero-knowledge circuits, prove openings to cryptographic commitments, and prove membership in a Merkle tree.
 The purpose of this exercise is to make you feel comfortable playing with new ideas in arkworks.
 It is a massive framework, with lots of features, as well as weird sharp corners, so jumping right in might just be the best way to get started.